Alexey-788/SimpleApp/README.md

 ## About

 This project was created on technical assignment.
-Its goal is to provide the API using the Swagger tool.
+Its goal is to provide the API using the Swagger-codegen tool.

 ## Technologies